Home Latest PDF of ACA-CCN: Certified Corrections Nurse

 Question: 658

-When assessing an inmate with a history of chronic obstructive pulmonary disease (COPD), the nurse notes a SpO2 memorizing of 88%.
+When assessing an inmate with a history of chronic obstructive pulmonary disease (COPD), the nurse notes a SpO2 studying of 88%.
 What should be the nurse's immediate intervention based on the patient's condition?

 1. Notify the physician for potential intubation